Yongzheng Emperor Yin Zhen — Founder of the Most Autocratic Agency in History of China

 Yin Zhen was the fourth son of the Kangxi Emperor, but he didn’t get much attention from his father, who spent more time parenting the current crown prince.

-Yin Zhen’s mother was not noble enough to take care of him (in Qing’s royal palace, only honorable queen or imperial concubines with high status had the right to take care of their sons on their own), so he was raised by another superior consort.
+Yin Zhen’s mother was not noble enough to take care of him (in Qing’s royal palace, only honorable queens or imperial concubines with high status had the right to take care of their sons on their own), so he was raised by another superior consort.

 However, when Yin Zhen was ten years old, his mother gave birth to his younger brother and gained the right to take care of this baby boy on her own, which made her always favor his little brother a lot.